Looking for the perfect gift for your favorite brewer or winemaker?

 Adjunct Grains can loosely be defined as grains which add flavor, color, body or other desirable attributes to beer, but lack the enzymes necessary to convert their own starches into fermentable sugars.
 Adjuncts must be mashed and must be mashed in the presence of other grains [usually pale malt] which have sufficient enzymes to convert the starch to fermentable sugars.
 See our Grain Facts page for a more complete discussion of grains.

-One pound prices:
+One pound bags:

 Corn Sugar (dextrose) is used in brewing to raise the alcohol level in beer without adding body or flavor.
 Limit your sugar to about one pound per five gallon batch of normal gravity wort for best results.
 Too much sugar can cause problems with fermentation since sugar provides none of the nutrients yeast need to thrive in your wort.